 - a.
 Familiarity with the central narratives of the Bible. - b.
 The ability to interpret Biblical passages with accuracy and responsibility. - c.
-Effectiveness to communicate Biblical truths in teaching settings.

-d.
-Familiarity with the essential beliefs of the Christian faith by being able to defend reasons for those beliefs with good arguments and evidence from the Bible.

-e.
-The ability to explain the different historical backgrounds that moved authors to write certain contents in a certain form and style.

-f.
-Introductory knowledge of hermeneutical principles in order to develop an interpretation of a Biblical text.
+Effectiveness to communicate Biblical truths in teaching settings. - d.
+Familiarity with the essential beliefs of the Christian faith by being able to defend reasons for those beliefs with good arguments and evidence from the Bible. - e.
+The ability to explain the different historical backgrounds that moved authors to write certain contents in a certain form and style. - f.
+Introductory knowledge of hermeneutical principles in order to develop an interpretation of a Biblical - g.

-g.
 The ability to describe the Biblical fundamentals for the existence of the church and articulate the relevance of the Bible for the contemporary church and her ministry in the world.

-h.
-A basic understanding of the historical and cultural contexts of the Bible's original authors and audiences.

-i.
-The ability to use some Biblical resources available online and in libraries.

-j.
-An understanding of the ways in which the Old and the New Testament are interpreted in different Christian denominations.
+- h.
+A basic understanding of the historical and cultural contexts of the Bible's original authors and audiences. - i.
+The ability to use some Biblical resources available online and in libraries. - j.
+An understanding of the ways in which the Old and the New Testament are interpreted in different Christian denominations. - k.

-k.
 Knowledge to write articles in biblical-related topic areas.

-REGISTRATION
+ADMISSION AND REGISTRATION

-- Applicants to CBB must follow the instructions given on the program's webpage (see above). - Students may register for all offered courses or only one of them, knowing that at the end of the semester they will be granted a certificate stating that they have attended and passed the courses. - The tuition fee for each course varies according to the residence region between 30 USD and 75 USD.
-Fees are expected to be paid before the end of the second week of the semester.
+- Applicants to CBB must follow the instructions given on the program's webpage (see above). - Students may register for all offered courses or only one of them, knowing that at the end of the semester they will be granted a certificate stating that they have attended and passed the courses. - The tuition fee for each course varies according to the student's residence region between 30 USD and 75 USD.
+Fees are expected to be paid by the end of the second week of the semester.
+The registration fees can be paid either by an electronic payment system available on the program platform, or through other payment systems announced on the same platform.